shadows-codinghub/note0-database/Docs/report.md

 <p style="text-align: justify; line-height: 1.5;">This is the entry point of the application.
 Its `main` method uses `SwingUtilities.invokeLater` to ensure that the GUI is created on the Event Dispatch Thread (EDT), which is essential for a stable Swing application.
 It first creates an instance of `UserDAO` to ensure the admin user exists, and then it creates and displays the `MainFrame`.</p>

 <h2>5.2 com.note0.simple.MainFrame</h2>
 <p style="text-align: justify; line-height: 1.5;">This class extends `JFrame` and serves as the main window of the application.
-It manages the currently logged-in user and handles the switching between different panels (e.g., `WelcomeForm`, `DashboardPanel`).
-It holds the central logic for navigating through the application.</p>
+It uses a `CardLayout` to manage and switch between different panels.
+It holds a reference to the currently logged-in user and provides methods to show different panels like the welcome screen, login, registration, and dashboard.</p>

 <h2>5.3 com.note0.simple.WelcomeForm</h2>
-<p style="text-align: justify; line-height: 1.5;">This is the initial screen that users see.
-It presents two options: "Login" and "Register".
-It acts as a simple navigational panel to either the `LoginPanel` or the `RegistrationPanel`.</p>
+<p style="text-align: justify; line-height: 1.5;">This panel is the initial screen that users see.
+It presents two buttons: "Login" and "Register".
+Action listeners on these buttons call methods in `MainFrame` to switch to the `LoginPanel` or `RegistrationPanel` respectively.</p>

 <h2>5.4 com.note0.simple.LoginForm & com.note0.simple.LoginPanel</h2>
-<p style="text-align: justify; line-height: 1.5;">The `LoginPanel` provides the GUI for the login form, including fields for email and password.
-The `LoginForm` (which is likely the panel itself or a class that uses it) contains the logic for authenticating the user.
-It uses the `UserDAO` to verify the user's credentials.
-If the credentials are valid, it notifies the `MainFrame` to switch to the `DashboardPanel`.</p>
+<p style="text-align: justify; line-height: 1.5;">The `LoginPanel` provides the GUI for the login form, including fields for email and password, a "Login" button, and a link to the registration panel.
+When the login button is clicked, it retrieves the email and password, and calls the `loginUser` method of the `UserDAO`.
+If the login is successful, the `MainFrame` is notified to switch to the `DashboardPanel`.</p>

 <h2>5.5 com.note0.simple.RegistrationForm & com.note0.simple.RegistrationPanel</h2>
-<p style="text-align: justify; line-height: 1.5;">Similar to the login components, the `RegistrationPanel` provides the form for new users to register.
-The `RegistrationForm` collects user information (full name, email, password, etc.) and uses the `UserDAO` to create a new user in the database.
-Passwords are hashed using `jBCrypt` before being stored.</p>
+<p style="text-align: justify; line-height: 1.5;">The `RegistrationPanel` provides the form for new users to register.
+It includes fields for full name, email, password, college, and semester.
+Upon clicking the "Register" button, the input is validated, a new `User` object is created, and the `registerUser` method of the `UserDAO` is called to save the new user to the database.</p>

 <h2>5.6 com.note0.simple.DashboardPanel</h2>
-<p style="text-align: justify; line-height: 1.5;">This panel is the main hub for logged-in users.
-It typically contains navigation elements to access the different features of the application, such as the `FeedPanel`, `ProfilePanel`, and, if the user is an admin, the `AdminPanel`.</p>
+<p style="text-align: justify; line-height: 1.5;">This panel serves as the main dashboard for logged-in users.
+It has a sidebar with navigation buttons for "Feed", "Profile", and "Logout".
+If the user is an admin, an "Admin" button is also displayed.
+The main content area of the dashboard uses a `CardLayout` to display the `FeedPanel`, `ProfilePanel`, or `AdminPanel` based on the user's selection.</p>

 <h2>5.7 com.note0.simple.FeedPanel</h2>
 <p style="text-align: justify; line-height: 1.5;">The `FeedPanel` is responsible for displaying the list of shared materials.
-It uses the `MaterialDAO` to fetch the materials from the database and displays them in a user-friendly format, likely a list or a grid.
-It also includes functionality for uploading new materials, which involves file selection and interaction with the `CloudinaryService`.</p>
+It fetches all approved materials from the database using the `MaterialDAO` and displays them in a `JScrollPane`.
+Each material is displayed in a separate panel that shows the title, description, uploader, and subject.
+An "Upload" button allows users to open a file chooser and upload a new material.</p>

 <h2>5.8 com.note0.simple.ProfilePanel</h2>
-<p style="text-align: justify; line-height: 1.5;">This panel allows users to view their own information, such as their name, email, and college.
-It retrieves the user's data from the `User` object stored in the `MainFrame`.</p>
+<p style="text-align: justify; line-height: 1.5;">This panel displays the information of the currently logged-in user, including their name, email, college, and semester.
+The data is retrieved from the `User` object stored in the `MainFrame`.</p>

 <h2>5.9 com.note0.simple.AdminPanel & com.note0.simple.AdminForm</h2>
-<p style="text-align: justify; line-height: 1.5;">These components are only accessible to administrators.
-The `AdminPanel` displays a list of users and unapproved materials, fetched using the `UserDAO` and `MaterialDAO`.
-The `AdminForm` provides the interface for an admin to take actions, such as verifying users or approving materials.</p>
+<p style="text-align: justify; line-height: 1.5;">These components are exclusively for admin users.
+The `AdminPanel` shows two tabs: one for managing users and another for approving materials.
+The user management tab displays a list of all registered users.
+The material approval tab shows a list of materials with a "PENDING" status.
+The admin can then choose to "Approve" or "Reject" each material.</p>

 <h2>5.10 com.note0.simple.DatabaseManager</h2>
-<p style="text-align: justify; line-height: 1.5;">This class is responsible for managing the connection to the PostgreSQL database.
-It reads the database credentials from environment variables and provides a static method to get a database connection, which is used by all the DAOs.</p>
+<p style="text-align: justify; line-height: 1.5;">This class manages the connection to the PostgreSQL database.
+It reads the database URL, username, and password from environment variables and uses the `DriverManager` to establish a connection.
+It provides a static `getConnection` method that is used by all the DAO classes.</p>

 <h2>5.11 com.note0.simple.UserDAO</h2>
-<p style="text-align: justify; line-height: 1.5;">The `UserDAO` (Data Access Object) handles all database operations related to users.
-It contains methods for creating a new user, finding a user by email, and verifying a user's password using `jBCrypt`.
-It also has a method to create the initial admin user if one doesn't exist.</p>
+<p style="text-align: justify; line-height: 1.5;">The `UserDAO` handles all database operations related to users.
+Key methods include:
+- `registerUser(User user)`: Inserts a new user into the database, hashing the password with `jBCrypt`.
+- `loginUser(String email, String password)`: Retrieves a user by email and verifies the password using `jBCrypt`.
+- `createAdminUser()`: Creates a default admin user if one does not already exist.
+- `getAllUsers()`: Fetches a list of all users for the admin panel.</p>

 <h2>5.12 com.note0.simple.MaterialDAO</h2>
 <p style="text-align: justify; line-height: 1.5;">This DAO is responsible for all database operations related to materials.
+Its main methods are:
+- `uploadMaterial(Material material)`: Inserts a new material record into the database.
+- `getAllApprovedMaterials()`: Retrieves all materials that have been approved by an admin.
+- `getPendingMaterials()`: Fetches all materials with a "PENDING" status for the admin panel.
-It has methods to insert a new material into the database, retrieve all materials, and update the approval status of a material.</p>
+- `updateMaterialStatus(int materialId, String status)`: Updates the approval status of a material.</p>

 <h2>5.13 com.note0.simple.SubjectDAO</h2>
 <p style="text-align: justify; line-height: 1.5;">The `SubjectDAO` manages the subjects in the database.
-It contains a method to retrieve all subjects, which are then used in the `FeedPanel` when a user uploads a new material.</p>
+It has a `getAllSubjects()` method that retrieves all available subjects, which are used to populate a dropdown menu in the material upload form.</p>

 <h2>5.14 com.note0.simple.CloudinaryService</h2>
 <p style="text-align: justify; line-height: 1.5;">This service class encapsulates the logic for interacting with the Cloudinary API.
-It has a method that takes a file path as input, uploads the file to Cloudinary, and returns the public URL of the uploaded file.</p>
+It is configured with the cloud name, API key, and API secret from environment variables.
+The `uploadFile(String filePath)` method takes a local file path, uploads the file to Cloudinary, and returns the public URL of the uploaded file.</p>

 <h2>5.15 Data Models (User, Subject, Material)</h2>
 <p style="text-align: justify; line-height: 1.5;">These are plain old Java objects (POJOs) that represent the data structures of the application.
-They have fields that correspond to the columns in the database tables and are used to pass data between the different layers of the application.</p>
+They have fields that correspond to the columns in the database tables and are used to pass data between the different layers of the application (e.g., from the UI to the DAOs).</p>

 <br><br><br>